TEACHING & LEARNING

 Each of our campuses is overseen by a Head and Deputy Head of campus who are responsible for the day to day running of the College.
 They lead on areas such as curriculum, behaviour, safeguarding and attendance.

 The College Principal leads our three campuses in Dawlish, Torpoint and Yate.
-The College Principal is responsible for managing the direction of the college, developing our provision and leading our staff.
+The College Principal is responsible for managing the direction of the college, developing our provision and leading our Team Members.

 Curriculum Intent